 addition, the candidate should indicate his or her preferred assignment by ranking the four units

-(OGC, PIA, REG and RP) in order of preference (1 being the most preferred).
+(OGC, PIA, REG and RPP) in order of preference (1 being the most preferred).
 Candidates' preferences

 are taken into consideration to the extent possible.

 - Most recent law school transcript